Say hello to your latest bucket list addition – Saltstraumen, Norway.

 Stay In Saltstraumen

 Saltstraumen is the perfect place to relax and enjoy Norwegian nature at its best.
 There you’ll find a handful of lovely places to stay, which is perfect if you want to take full advantage of everything the area has to offer.
-Spend one night, stay for a weekend – or why not more?
+Spend one night, stay for a weekend – or why not a week?
 Book an affordable chalet at Pluscamp Saltstraumen Camping, an apartment with an amazing view at Saltstraumen Brygge, or stay at the wonderful Saltstraumen Hotel if you’re looking for the little extra.
 The hotel is located right next to the strait and has a magnificent view, a restaurant on site, and a spa with a hot tub, sauna and gym.

 Stay In Bodø